|

 Water Resources Development of the Nile Basin: Basis for Cooperation� -

 than the declaration by Ethiopia fifty years earlier.
+The Nile Basin Initiative Built upon earlier initiatives of TECCONILE and NRBAP,

 the Nile Basin Initiative (NBI), was launched in February 1999[lxx] in